Apply Now

 • Good command of English for participation in activities and discussion at university level and above.

-• Interest in, or understanding of Japan.
-Some Japanese language ability may be an advantage.
+• Interest in, or understanding of Japan (and other participating countries).
+While the programme is conducted in English, some Japanese language ability may be an advantage.

-• Must not have been a participant of any past program of the Cabinet Office of Japan.
+• Must not have been a participant of any past program of the Cabinet Office of Japan, (with the exception of Ex-PYs of the 2022 SWY Online programme).

 What are the criteria for the National Leader?